mdj0025/2210-hands-on/getting-started/README.md

 ## Access the provided source code for this activity

 1. Open the `hands-on` directory and create a subdirectory named `getting-started`.
-1. Download the following file to the `COMP2210/hands-on/getting-started/` directory you created.
-The easiest way to download the file will be to click on the hyperlink below, then click on the *Raw* button to load a plain-text version in the browser window, and then right-click in the window and choose the *Save as ...* option.
+1. Download the file below to the `COMP2210/hands-on/getting-started/` directory you created.
+The easiest way to download the file will be to click on the hyperlink below, then in the resulting window click on the *Raw* button to load a plain-text version in the browser window, and then right-click in the window and choose the *Save as ...* option.
 Make sure you save it as `WarEagle.java`.
 	- [`WarEagle.java`](src/WarEagle.java)